AlexVasilica/ProgramareAvansata/Laborator 3/README.md

 # Compulsory

--Create an object-oriented model of the problem.
+- Create an object-oriented model of the problem.
 You should have at least the following classes City, Hotel, Museum, Church, Restaurant.
 The natural ordering of their objects is given by their names.
--Create the interfaces Visitable, Payable, Classifiable.
+- Create the interfaces Visitable, Payable, Classifiable.
 The classes above must implement these interfaces accordingly.
--The City class will contain a List of locations.
+- The City class will contain a List of locations.
--Each location will contain a Map representing the times required to go from this location to others.
+- Each location will contain a Map representing the times required to go from this location to others.
--Create all the objects given in the example.
+- Create all the objects given in the example.